Ultimate Hong Kong shopping guide: Causeway Bay

 More on CNN: 5 reasons Hong Kong shopping is better than ever

-Founded six years ago, Oldies Co. was one of the very first fashion tenants in Yiu Wah Street.
+Founded seven years ago, Oldies Co. was one of the very first fashion tenants in Yiu Wah Street.

 The small shop stocks secondhand leather jackets, secondhand dresses and imports Homage USA retro T-shirts.
 It also designs vintage biker jackets and leather jackets under its own label.

-Phone cases in the shape of handbags, fortune cats or other clever designs can be found in this small corner store on the second floor of Sharp Street East.
+Phone cases in the shape of handbags, fortune cats and other clever designs can be found in this small corner store on the second floor of Sharp Street East.